zlanderous/mu-editor.github.io/en/howto/install_macos.md

 Installing Mu on macOS is super easy.

-Mu will run on any machine running macOS version 10.10 Yosemite or later.
+Mu will run on any machine running macOS version 10.11 El Capitan or later.
 There is [advice on Apple's website](https://support.apple.com/en-us/HT201260) on how to check your macOS version.

 ## Step 1 - Download Mu Installer